Blue John (mineral): Production

 Before they can be worked, the stones (having been air-dried for at least a year) are heated in an oven, then placed in a bowl of hot epoxy resin (previously, pine resin was used), and then further heated in a vacuum oven.
 This drives out air from minute pores in the stone, and replaces it with the resin, which binds the otherwise friable crystal structure, allowing it to be cut and polished.
 After resining, the stones are cut on a saw.
 They may be made into rough cuboids or cylinders ("rough-outs"), for turning as bowls and vases, or flat slices, for making jewellery.

 Rough-outs are glued to a metal chuck and turned on a lathe, sometimes using pieces of broken grinding wheels.
 The chuck is removed by heating the glue, or—if the operator is inclined—a sharp tap on the chuck with a spanner.
 A further resining stage may take place, before the piece is returned to the lathe and polished with wet abrasive paper.
 A final high polish is added using putty powder (finely crushed tin dioxide) applied with a moist piece of felt.

 For making jewellery, thin slices are marked out and cut into shapes such as circles or ovals, then finished on a grinding wheel.
 The rear faces of single-sided pieces are painted white before they are mounted.

-References in modern culture
+In popular culture

 "The Terror of Blue John Gap" is a short story by Sir Arthur Conan Doyle, which appeared in The Strand Magazine of 1910 and describes the experiences of a doctor who, while recuperating from tuberculosis on a Derbyshire farm, investigates mysterious goings-on in a cavern mined for Blue John.

-Alan Garner's 2003 novel Thursbitch features a cup made of Blue John, which becomes one of the links between its two narrative strands.

-A recurring character in Terry Pratchett's Discworld novel series is a troll called Bluejohn.
-Trolls in Discworld are rock-based lifeforms that are often named after the type of rock their body is made of.